Do I Need Insurance for My Storage Unit?

 Should I buy the storage unit company’s insurance?

 There are several things to consider before purchasing a storage facility’s insurance.
-We recommend you go through this basic list of questions to see if you should consider the storage facility’s insurance:
+We recommend you go through this basic list of questions to see if you should consider the self-storage insurance:

 Is it required?

-Some storage unit companies insist you use their insurance and put up a fight if you try to use your own.
+Some storage unit companies insist you use their insurance for your storage unit — and put up a fight if you try to use your own.
 Your choice may come down to purchasing their insurance or finding another company.
 While you should do what you feel most comfortable with, we think it’s a sign of poor customer service if the company doesn’t allow you to use your homeowners insurance or renters insurance.

 Is the storage unit company’s insurance better than your personal insurance?

 Compare your personal insurance with the coverage offered by the storage unit company.
 Shop around.
 If you’d go to two or three stores to find the best deal on a pair of pants, you probably want to do the same for tenant insurance.
-Look for the option that has the most coverage at the lowest price.
+Look for the most generous storage insurance coverage at the lowest price.

 Is it affordable?